Our mission is to expand knowledge and understanding of behavioral science by making awesome online learning that is:

 CEU Coordinator & Content Jedi

-Nicole joined Foxylearning in 2018 and considers it the best decision of her life (note that this is mere speculation, as she has never publicly said anything remotely like this).
+Nicole joined Foxylearning in 2018 and considers it one of the best decisions of her life (note that this is mere speculation, as she has never publicly stated anything remotely like this).
 She also runs Current Contents in ABA and maintains the corresponding ABA-specific research database.

 Daniel J. Moran, Ph.D., BCBA-D